MyFitnessPal Review: A Detailed Look

 As you track throughout the day, the program will total your calories, carbs, fat, protein, sugar, and sodium intake and keep you updated on how many calories you still have available.
 Any calories burned through exercise are taken into account and will affect your daily limits.

 You can also track your daily water intake and record any food notes.

 All users also gain access to MyFitnessPal discussion forums that let you learn from others and stay supported on your goals.
 Note that all your personal information, including your current weight, remains private.

-While MyFitnessPal claims to support a variety of diets like Atkins, the Zone Diet, the South Beach Diet, and others, it doesn’t currently include an automatic way to track net carbs for following a ketogenic diet.
+While MyFitnessPal claims to support a variety of diets like Atkins, the South Beach Diet, and others, it doesn’t currently include an automatic way to track net carbs for following a ketogenic diet.

 You can work around this by editing your ‘Calorie and Macronutrient Goals” to match your specifications.
 More information about this process is here.

 Though you can use MyFitnessPal through a free membership, you can unlock more features by upgrading to premium: